 Huge amounts of information is available for Leptinotarsa decemlineata because it is a major crop pest.
 The information here is an introduction to the biology of Leptinotarsa decemlineata.
 Further information can be found using the references listed here.

-Brandon Bodnariuk (author), University of Michigan Biological Station, Brian Scholtens (author), University of Michigan Biological Station, Angela Miner (editor), Animal Diversity Web Staff.
+Brandon Bodnariuk (author), University of Michigan Biological Station, Brian Scholtens (author, editor), University of Michigan Biological Station, Angela Miner (editor), Animal Diversity Web Staff.

 Alyokhin, A. 2008.
 "Colorado Potato Beetle Biology and Management" (On-line).
 PotatoBeetle.org.
 Accessed July 15, 2012 at http://www.potatobeetle.org/overview.html.